 The IV lady also introduced me to an interesting doctor in Cincinnati.
 He was born in Siberia and was a member of the Russian military, then emigrated to the United States in 1979 and became a member of our military.
-He has an American doctor's license, but also is a great believer in natural medicine.
-Obviously, he's a versatile fella, and he took things to another level.
+He has an American doctor's license, but also is a student of natural medicine.
+Obviously he's a versatile fella, and he took things to another level.
 I received IV's from him along with recommendations for more supplements.
 On one of my visits he introduced me to a doctor from Los Angeles who had updated an old technique to filter blood, but my blood was too thick that day – thicker than water, for sure.

 Eventually, the Cincinnati doctor arranged for me and another cancer patient from northern Indiana to go with him to Tijuana in May, to see a Mexican doctor who's an expert in IPT – insulin potentiation therapy.
 It's a low-dose chemo application (about one-seventh the amount of normal chemo treatments, with the impact amplified by temporarily lowering the blood sugar level) that includes other nutrients, which protects internal organs and eliminates side effects.

 I know what you're thinking.
 Tijuana?
 Actually, the hospital was only a few years old, and was thoroughly modern and professional.
-The nurses wore white, and the doctor and his staff could not have been more trustworthy.
-I felt I was in good hands, and was encouraged by their approach as well.
-Insurance did not cover it, so it helped to save so much money by going to Mexico.
+The nurses wore white and the doctor and his staff could not have been more trustworthy.
+I felt comfortable with them, and was encouraged by their approach.
+Insurance did not cover it, so it helped to save a considerable amount of money by going to Mexico.
 I got the best of both worlds there.

 The Mexican doctor advised my Russian doctor on how to administer the IPTs, and I was to have four or five more in Cincinnati.
 First, however, I had surgery to remove lymph nodes at the University of Cincinnati hospital, with a surgeon recommended by the Russian doctor.
 The lump in my neck had shrunk significantly in recent weeks so I was tempted to forego surgery and maintain my course, but I finally decided to take the safe route and have some nodes removed.
 If nothing else, a peek inside my neck might provide information on the state of my cancer.